haiku/website/content/news/2023-01-22_2022_financial_report.md

 great year for Haiku.
 I won't make any predictions as far as releases are concerned (I've learned not to do that anymore), but I know Haiku will continue to improve and become a better system for daily use every month.
-Much of this is due to the support of our donors and that we can pay someone to work on Haiku.
+Much of this is due to the support of our donors which allows us to pay someone to work on Haiku.